Posted September 13, 2016 – Narrated by Carmen

-It might seem like a strange regimen, but as new full-timers, we’re exploring the virtues and pitfalls of the 4-3-2 Rule: drive no more than four hours a day; stop by 3 PM; and stay between 2 days and 2 weeks.
-Only twice have we departed from 4-3-2.
+It might seem like a strange regimen, but as new full-timers, we’re exploring the virtues and pitfalls of the 4-3-2 Rule: drive no more than four hours a day; stop by 3 PM; and stay 2 weeks.
+Only twice have we departed from 4-3-2 to-date.
 The first time was in Riverside, due to extreme heat – over 110 in the first few days of the heat dome…

 …then, again, last week at Shasta Lake because we we’re unequipped with a small aircraft to fly us and our kayaks down to the new water level.

 Most places we’ve stayed for at least a week…

 …and we enjoyed a maximum 14-day stay in beautiful Tahoe … someday, we shall return.

 Even though it’s unseasonably warm for Klamath, these dense, surprisingly frigid gusts blast through the tree tops, signaling the climactic tone for our journey north.